zsoltherpai/fluent-jdbc/README.md

 ####About FluentJdbc####
-FluentJdbc is a java library for executing native SQL queries as simply as possible: each SQL operation (read or write) is a single, readable statement - without any of the JDBC clutter.
+FluentJdbc is a java library for operating with SQL queries conveniently.
+Every SQL operation is a single, readable api call without any of the JDBC clutter.

 Some of FluentJdbc's key features:
+* functional, fluent API
 * execution of select/insert/update/delete/alter/... statements as one-liners
-* parameter mapping (named, positional, supporting java.time, plugins for custom types)
+* parameter mapping (named, positional, supports java.time, plugins for custom types)
 * accessing generated keys of insert/update queries
-* automatic result -> pojo mapping
 * transaction handling
+* big data (scalable, streaming style of batch and select)
+* automatic result to pojo mapping

 ```xml
 <dependency>